 Container shipping began in its current form in 1956 when Malcolm McLean patented the first container ship.
-In 1961, the International Organization for Standardization set standard sizes for all containers.
+In 1961, the International Organization for Standardization began setting standard sizes for all containers.
 Prior to standardized container shipping, a manufacturer packed their goods onto a ship.
 Those goods were then unpacked from the ship and packed onto a train or truck.

 Container shipping services are important to global trade.
 Whether you are purchasing tennis shoes from China or leather goods from Australia, having an economical way to ship those goods is necessary.
 That is where container shipping services come into play.

-Container shipping uses standard sized containers of 20 foot (6.09 meters), 40 foot (12.18 meters), 45 foot (14.6 meters), and 53 foot (16.15 meters).
-Twenty-foot Equivalent Unit (TEU) is the standard measure.
-Containers are built to international standards making them interchangeable between shipping companies, and rail and truck companies.
+Container shipping uses standard-sized containers of 20 feet (6.09 meters), 40 feet (12.18 meters), 45 feet (14.6 meters), and 53 feet (16.15 meters).
+Twenty-feet Equivalent Unit (TEU) is the standard measure.
+Containers are built to international standards, making them interchangeable between shipping companies and rail or truck companies.

 The different types of containers include open-end, open-side, open-top, half-height, flat-rack, refrigerated, liquid build (tank), modular, and standard dry cargo.

 By using standardized shipping containers, ships, trains, and trailers can be loaded and unloaded efficiently.
 This makes goods more affordable than if the containers were loaded and unloaded at each stop along the route.

 When selecting a container shipping service, keep in mind what you are shipping.
 There is more to selection than the bottom line price.
 Are you shipping fruit, chocolate, or seafood?
 If so, you want to choose a service that utilizes specialized refrigerated containers where temperature control is possible.
 If you are shipping machinery or odd-sized equipment, you want a service that utilizes open top or flat rack containers.
 These more easily handle a product that will not fit in a standard closed container.

 Open-top containers are ideal for logs, machinery, and odd-sized items.
-Flat racks are ideal for boats, vehicles, machinery, industrial equipment.
+Flat racks are ideal for boats, vehicles, machinery, and industrial equipment.
 Open-side containers are ideal for vegetables such as onions and potatoes.
 Tanks are used for chemicals, wine, vegetable oil.

 Transport of Freight Containers